theriaubenoit-ops/aNA-ai/docs/philosophy.md

    This is the philosophy which explains the modular structure of this project (separate [thalamus(.py)](/src/anatomy/subcortical/thalamus.py)_, separate \_Hippocampus_, separate _Amygdala_...).
 A philosophical method rigorously applied to _Python code_.

-3. **Economy of Links: The Lavoisier Principle** Instead of storing terabytes of raw, disconnected data, **aNA** transforms information into relational nodes and emotional weights.
+3. **Economy of Links: The Lavoisier Principle** Instead of storing terabytes of raw, disconnected data, **aNA** transforms information into relational nodes and _emotional weights_.
    _"Nothing is lost, nothing is created, everything is transformed"_: Low-relevance memories are naturally pruned _(synaptic pruning)_ to allocate resources to robust, high-value structures.

 4. **Homeostatic Amygdala Regulation**